 By remaining local, greater exposure to that memory may be experienced, heightening the risk of instant relapse.

-With this in mind, down to potential risks, it’s important to weigh up your expectations of rehab and whether this can be achieved via a Carlisle based treatment centre.
-If not, our residential rehab, set away from your home comforts will be a viable option.
+With this in mind, down to potential risks, it’s important to weigh up your expectations of rehab and whether this can be achieved via a Carlisle based treatment hospital.
+If not, our residential hospital, set away from your home comforts will be a viable option.

 What is the average timespan of rehab?